7quino/BeyondNobel/README.md

-Introducing Beyond Nobel!
+# Introducing Beyond Nobel!
+(School project)

+Summary
+  - AR experience using geospatial anchors
+  - On site multi-part experience on Stockholms Stortorget
+  - Project built for the Nobel Museum sprint in Hyper Island

+Features
-Welcome to our AR Nobel Prize Museum experience!
-This build gives you the opportunity to experience the Nobel Prize Categories like never before.
+  - Opportunity to experience the Nobel Prize Categories like never before
-Six spectacular experiences, anchored to real world positions using Google's Geospatial API technology, invites you to explore the remarkable legacy of Nobel laureates in a unique and engaging way.
+  - Six spectacular experiences, anchored to real world positions using Google's Geospatial API technology
-Through user tested UI and beautiful visuals representing a selection of awarded prizes from each Nobel category, the UX is at the forefront of this experience.
-The app also includes photo function, saving to mobile gallery and sharing button, so you can save and share the experience on your Social Media.
-Lastly, each Nobel Prize category also comes to life through a rich audio experience, telling more about the featured prizes.

-We hope you enjoy it! # BeyondNobel
+  - Explore the remarkable legacy of Nobel laureates in a unique and engaging way
+  - Photo function: Save photos to mobile gallery and share to Social Media
+  - Rich audio experiences for each Prize category, telling more about the featured prizes

+Planned features
+  - WebXR version for easy access to the app through the browser
+  - Remote access (?)
+  -

+Unity Project
+ - Editor version: 2021.3.24f1 LTS
+ - The project is arranged per function and type: Each folder has their specific "team member" folders
+ - The experiences can be accessed through separate scenes in the "Scenes" folder and all together in the "MainMainExtraMain" scene
+ - Every experience is anchored at a specific geolocation, which can be manipulated to anyones need

+Credits
+ - Josephine: UI/UX, Gameplay programming, 2D Graphics design
+ - Duane: UX, Gameplay programming
+ - Heba: Programming, VFX, Documentation
+ - Feinish: Programming
+ - Riley: Product owner, programming
+ - Dino: Localisation, VFX, programming, documentation